 The Audit Committee of the Board presently consists of Messrs.
 Hall, Greene and Pardee.
 The Board has determined that all members of the Audit Committee meet the independence standards of the NYSE.
 The Board has determined that each of Messrs.
+Hall,

-Hall, oversight responsibilities with respect to (i) the integrity of our financial statements; (ii) our compliance with legal and regulatory requirements; (iii) our external independent auditor's qualifications and independence; and (iv) the performance of our internal audit function and external independent auditors.
+Greene and Pardee is an audit committee financial expert for the purposes of the Commission's rules.
+The Audit Committee assists the Board in fulfilling its oversight responsibilities with respect to (i) the integrity of our financial statements; (ii) our compliance with legal and regulatory requirements; (iii) our external independent auditor's qualifications and independence; and (iv) the performance of our internal audit function and external independent auditors.